O U R B I S H O P S

 A R C H B I S H O P ‘ S S T A F F

 The Venerable Denny Trousdale

-Denny Trousdale currently serves as the Curate of St. Augustine’s Anglican Church, as well as the Vice-Chairman of the National Council of the Orthodox Anglican Church.
+Denny Trousdale currently serves as the Rector of St. Augustine’s Anglican Church, as well as the Vice-Chairman of the National Council of the Orthodox Anglican Church.
 In addition to those roles he also serves as both the interim Treasurer and the Vice-Chairman of the Board of Trustees for Saint Andrew’s Theological College and Seminary.
 On October 7th, 2018, during the Fall Clericus he was appointed to the role of Dean of the Jurisdiction.
 He is a local business owner in Bryson City with over 20 years’ experience in mortgage and finance.
-Denny resides on a small farm in The Nantahala National Forest with his wife, 3 horses, 4 dogs and 3 cats.
+Denny resides on a small farm in The Nantahala National Forest with his wife Katherine, 3 horses, 4 dogs and 3 cats.
 He has a passion for his service to God, the Church, the community and fishing.

 James Ward has lived the majority of his life in Western North Carolina and currently resides in Bryson City, NC.
 He and his wife, Patty, have two daughters and six grandchildren.
 His is a graduate of Western Carolina University with a B.S. in Industrial Engineering.
 His studies continued at St. Andrew’s Theological College and Seminary towards priesthood.
 He was ordained to the diaconate in November 2007, and ordained as a priest on November 17th, 2013.
 Then on June 22nd, 2018, he was made a Canon of Honour.
 Over the years, he has ministered to God’s people in many capacities.
 For years he served as a Deacon, Sunday School teacher as well as Parish Senior and Junior Warden, and most recently – prior to his retirement – as the Rector of St. Augustine’s Anglican Church.
 He believes that all of his experiences have prepared him for service to his church.